nuxt/image/docs/content/en/providers.md

 ## Static Images

-For static projects (`target: 'static'`) image module automatically optimizes `src` for both local and external assets via a preconfigured instance of [IPX](/providers/ipx) during development and generation (`nuxt genrate`) so you don't have to worry about choosing a hosting.
+For static projects (`target: 'static'`) image module automatically optimizes `src` for both local and external assets via a preconfigured instance of [IPX](/providers/ipx) during development and generation (`nuxt generate`) so you don't have to worry about choosing a hosting.

 ## Image Providers